I made many bad deals.

 Invest in yourself.
 It has the highest ROI out there.
 By far...

 And when I say invest in yourself I'm not talking about only doing things you want to do and enjoy doing.
 That would be stupid.
 Because it's almost impossible to survive by only doing the things you enjoy doing.
 Unless you're part of the 0.1% in your field...

 That's why there are so many artists and talented folks out there that are barely getting by.
 Because they only want to do the things they're good at.
 And nothing else.

-They're ignoring all the dozens of micro skills out there that you need to master when you want to succeed on your own.
+They're ignoring all the important micro skills out there that you need to master when you want to succeed on your own.
 Skills that most people just don't have.
 Skills that I didn't have either.

 But the good news is that you can learn those skills.
 I also had to learn them.
 I'm still learning them every single day.
 And it never really stops...

 # INVEST IN IDEAS

 Good ideas are the result of many, many bad ideas.